CongHau3010/create_repo/README.md

-# This is my repository
+# How to use Github

 # How to create new file in github
 Step 1: Create new repository in github